Ultimate Coronation Chicken

 You can use either apricot jam or mango chutney and if you don’t have creme fraiche you can substitute whole milk Greek yogurt.
 We’re also going to bump up the curry a bit and if you like a bit of kick feel free to use Madras curry powder.
 If you’d like to make your own curry powder, which I always highly recommend for the best and most vibrant flavor, check out my recipe for homemade Curry Powder.

-We’re also adding some toasted sliced almonds for both flavor and crunch and we’re going to top it off with a sprinkling of fresh cilantro for flavor and color.
-Feel free to omit either of these if you prefer though we highly recommend them.
+I’m also adding some toasted sliced almonds for both flavor and crunch and we’re going to top it off with a sprinkling of fresh cilantro for flavor and color.
+Feel free to omit either of these if you prefer though I highly recommend them.
+Easy to make and deliciously flavor-packed, we’re confident you’re going to love this ultimate Coronation Chicken recipe!

 Coronation Chicken Recipe